nuooooooooooo/responsive-web-design/README.md

 ### 1.b Inline

 **Inline** elements only accept margins and paddings on the left and right, to be precise, it does accept paddings on the top and bottom but it won't change the position of the element and will only overlap any surrounding items.
+**Inline blocks** works like an inline element, but margins and paddings can be set on it.
+Good for styling buttons.

 #### 1.b.1 Styling links.
 - Refresher : Styling links is made possible by working on the following pseudo-classes: